medic/medic-docs/development/style-guide.md

 return keyword when the entire function definition fits on one line.
 Omit the parens when taking a single parameter.

+There are exceptions to this rule including when you want to access `arguments` or `this`, or when you want to be able to debug browserified code.

 *Right:*